lucianocarvalho/labelify/README.md

 Now your dashboards and alerts can group deployments by responsible team, without needing to change how metrics are collected or creating label replace rules.

 We currently support both result type: [instant vectors](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-vectors) and [range vectors](https://prometheus.io/docs/prometheus/latest/querying/api/#range-vectors).

+## Features

+**What Labelify can do (and what’s coming soon):**

+- Create new labels into your query results
+- Aggregate results dynamically based in your current labels
+- Creating conditions using expressions and templates (coming soon)

+**Supported data for rules:**

+- Static mappings (defined in config.yaml)
+- External APIs (coming soon)
+- Other prometheus queries (coming soon)